25 Best Maui Snorkeling Spots & Beach Guide

 Turtle Town is appropriately named for the abundance of sea turtles that rest and feed near this coral reef.
 The reef is extensive and spreads out in all directions.
 When you take a boat tour to Molokini Crater, Turtle Town is usually your second awesome snorkel site for the day!

 If you don’t see any turtles at first, remember that many could be resting on the bottom of the sea.
-When you do see one, it will be an exciting moment!
+When you do see one, it will make for an exciting Maui moment!
 Make sure you give the turtles plenty of space to swim and breathe – just like you’d appreciate, if you were a famous underwater icon!
 Learn more about ocean preservation and tips for snorkeling in Hawaii here.

 **Molokini Crater – Boat Access Only